Research Methods: Introduction to Quantitative Methods

 Full course description

-The objective of this skills training is to introduce students to quantitative data analysis.
-Students will be introduced to concepts such as the logic of causal order, levels of measurement and measures of central tendency and dispersion as well as statistical techniques, including measures of association, correlation and regression.
+The objective of this skills training is to enable students to understand quantitative data and to extract knowledge from them.
+Students will learn the underlying logic of causal order, get acquainted with levels of measurement and measures of central tendency and dispersion as well as statistical techniques, including measures of association, correlation and regression.
 The overall goal of the skills training is to show students how to interpret commonly used statistics and how to process data in order to produce a variety of statistical procedures.
 The tutorial sessions will meet in the computer lab to work with a statistical software package called SPSS.

 Foster L, Diamond I. & Jeﬀeries J. Beginning Statistics.
 An Introduction for Social Scientists (2nd edition).
 SAGE Davis J.A.
 (1985) The Logic of Causal Order (Quantitative Applications in the Social Sciences).
 SAGE Field A. (2013) Discovering statistics using SPSS (and sex, drugs and rock,n.roll).
 (4th edition).
 London: SAGE